 Get help from a professional tutor anytime you need it.
 FREE for Active Duty, National Guard and Reserve members in the Army, Marines, Navy or Air Force and their dependents.
 Tutors are online 24/7 and available to help in more than 16 subjects.

 - DISCOVERY EDUCATION

 Discovery Education offers a broad range of free classroom resources that complement and extend learning beyond the bell.
 Foster deeper engagement and opportunities for students to take charge of their own learning with high quality, engaging, and relevant tools designed for today’s busy teachers and parents.
-Explore our programs and contests, interactive games, puzzles, lesson plans, videos and more.
+Explore our programs and contests, puzzles, lesson plans, videos and more.

 The California-based website Brightstorm offers online math help for students with video lessons created by teachers.
 Most of the site's math lessons are free, but the company also offers fee-based lessons in preparation for standardized tests.
 "Anybody who is confused with their homework can come to our site, search for the concept, find it really quickly, and then they can get an explanation that is concise and to the point from a really talented presenter who is also a great teacher," a Brightstorm representative said.
 KGO-TV (San Francisco) (1/4)

 Free $200 value SAT and ACT prep for military children for a small nominal shipping and handling charge.

 Main Line: 425-304-3688 or email@example.com

 The School Liaison Officer is the primary point of contact between the military installation, the local schools and school districts, transitioning families and the community at large.